microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

     _Editing the Skype channel_

-1. Ensure that **Enable QnAFactbot on Skype** is toggled on and click **I'm done configuring** at the bottom of the page.
+1. Ensure that the bot is enabled on Skype and click **I'm done configuring** at the bottom of the page.
 Your bot is now ready to test in a Skype conversation.

     ![Enabling Skype integration](Images/portal-enable-skype.png)